alexander-rykov/user-storage-project/README.md

 - [ ] Create a new branch with name "step2", and switch to this branch.

-- [ ] Extract functionality of generating new user identifier into a new class. ([Extract Class refactoring](https://refactoring.guru/extract-class))
+- [ ] ([Extract Class refactoring](https://refactoring.guru/extract-class)): extract functionality of generating new user identifier into a new class.
-  * Create a new interface, give it a meaningful name, and add relevant methods.
+  * Create a new interface in _UserStorageServices_ project, give it a meaningful name.
-  * Add tests that
+  * Test-First: start writing use cases for
   *

 ....